AI

 Native AI analytics has to go far beyond coding assistants because the workflow of a typical analytics project is fundamentally different from the software development process.
 While code follows structured syntax and has clear execution paths, analytics work involves ambiguous problem definition, domain-specific knowledge integration, and complex reasoning about data relationships that often can’t be explicitly programmed.

-Comparison chart titled “TLDR: Why AI Analytics ≠ AI Coding.”
-On the left, Coding highlights: LLMs excel at core coding tasks, projects have established structures, and integration tools already exist.
-On the right, Analytics shows: many tasks challenging for LLMs, larger complexity and context variation, and less structure with fewer project tools.
+Comparison graphic titled “TLDR: Why AI Analytics ≠ AI Coding.”
+The left column labeled Coding shows checkmark icons and points such as LLMs excel at core coding tasks, projects have established structures, and integration tools already exist.
+The right column labeled Analytics highlights challenges like many tasks being difficult for LLMs, larger complexity and context variation, and fewer structured project tools.
+A vertical divider separates the two sides.

 To understand the unique challenges of building an AI-native analytics platform that works for complex real world analytics projects, we will first look at how current coding assistants work—they represent the most advanced AI-native tools for technical work available today.
 By understanding their capabilities and limitations, we can better appreciate what it takes to build an AI-native analytics platform that transforms how organizations derive insights from their data.